 As your child grows older, we strongly encourage regular reading.
 Once they reach a certain level of understanding (usually by the end of Year 1/start of Year 2) they will be put on the Accelerated Reader scheme.
 The children read texts closely matched to their ability then complete a ‘quiz’ at school on the book before progressing on to a different text.
 More information regarding Accelerated Reader is available at the school office.

 Homework is an important part of school.
 It enables children to extend and consolidate work.
 It also provides parents with an opportunity to see what their child is learning in school.
 Homework tasks include a maths and english task set on alternate weeks as well as weekly spellings.
 Your child is expected to read regularly.
-Other homework tasks will be set such as completing ‘Power Projects’ over the course of a topic.
+Other homework tasks will be set such as completing tasks linked to our topics, which the children thoroughly enjoy.

 Learning to Read

 As parents you are your child's most influential teacher.